 Your dog begs to be let outside, immediately downs several mouthfuls of grass… and then promptly vomits it all up.
-Or maybe your dog is more of connoisseur, hunting for just the right blade to nosh on, with no side effects afterwards.
+Or maybe your dog is more of a connoisseur, hunting for just the right blade to nosh on, with no side effects afterward.

 It’s a common behavior that baffles many dog owners.
 In fact, one survey found that grass is the most commonly eaten plant by dogs.
 But why do they do it?